SnakeWayne/PHBS_MLF_2019/README.md

 ### Data Summary
 The sentiment data conclude from one article review the emotion torward a certain company or person, it choose the indicator with the highest weight to be its overall sentiment.
 ChinaScope has clame that this classifaction accuracy is above 80%.Other trading data is provided by the api from [joinquant](https://www.joinquant.com/), inclduing the basic ohlc data and others.

-We use night features and one label for training and testing.
-The main feature we research is the sentiment factor.
+We use nine features and one label for training and testing.
+The main feature we research is the sentiment factor.Here are the steps we get sentiment feature.

-Here are the steps we get sentiment score.
-First is to extract sentiment data of A-share stocks from these files.
+1. First is to extract sentiment data of A-share stocks from these files.
 After preprocessing the sentiment dataset, we find that each news can effect many stocks in different ways.
 We extract each article review information for one company in one day as a sample. each sample includes three elements: sentiment type, sentiment weight and relevance. the sentiment type refers to **emotionIndicator** , which is set to three raw values:*1 for positive, 0 for neutral, 2 for negative*.
 We change negative indicator to -1 for better understanding.
 Sentiment weight and relevance refers to **emotionIndicator** and **ItemRelevance**.
-Second step is to process the data.
-First is to calculate senti_score:
-<p align="center">senti_score = senti_type * senti_weight * 100. </p>
+2. Secondly we calculate senti_score for each stock per news:<center>**senti_score = senti_type * senti_weight * 100.**</center>Since there may be more than one news for a stock per day, we calculate the average senti_score to be the final sentiment feature.
 Then we map calendar date to trade date: cut at 15:00.
 It means that the sentimental data before cut_hour:cut_time(eg. 15:00) will be taken into current day's trading, the sentimental data after cut_hour:cut_time will be taken into next day's trading.
-Third step is to integrate the samples.
-We divides the samples by news time and relevant companies, the dividing principle now is trading date and stock code.
-We get the relevant stock sentiment score for trading days between 2016.1.4 and 2016.4.1.

-Rest eight features are from TaLib package.
+Rest eight features are calculated by TaLib package.
 They are technical indicators: MFI, SMA5, SMA10, MOM, ROC, ATR, BETA and CCI.
 Here are their meanings:
 * MFI: Money Flow Index and Ratio，it also calls Volume Relative Strength Index，VRSI.
 It use four elements: days of rise, days of fall, increase of trading volume, decrease of trading volume to decide the trend of volume and energy and predict supply and demand in the market.
 * SMA5: Simple moving average for 5 days, it indicates the average standard of price in 5 days.
 * SMA10: Simple moving average for 10 days.